 Turn key in steering lock to position "2".
-Charge indicator and preglowing indicator light must come on.
+Charge indicator and preglowing indicator lamp must come on.

 The preglowing process then begins.
-The engine can be started as soon as the preglowing indicator light has gone out.
+The engine can be started as soon as the preglowing indicator lamp has gone out.
 Since the glow plugs continue glowing for up to 1.5 minutes, the engine can be restarted during this period without preglowing again.

-When the engine is at operating temperature (coolant temperature above approx. 158° $F=70^{\circ}$ C) the preglowing indicator light comes on only briefly.
+When the engine is at operating temperature (coolant temperature above approx. $158^{\circ} F = 70^{\circ} C$ ) the preglowing indicator lamp comes on only briefly.
 The engine can be started immediately.